galaban/LOTJ_DoThen/README.md

 ### Specifics

 Let's say you get tired of typing "search" repeatedly.
-This plugin adds allows you to type "#do search" and you will dig until you find something.
+This plugin adds allows you to type "#do search" and you will search until you find something.
 It's easy to image that after that you want to "get" whatever is on the ground.
 With this plugin, you can enter "#then get camera".

 Imagine that you want to develop 3 times.
 Instead of using "#do develop", you can use "#do 3 develop" and it will stop after the third development.
 (After that, I suggest "#then afk")